• Skip to primary navigation

 Serving Suggestions

 Toss this avocado pesto sauce with cooked pasta for a quick and easy meal.
-Try it as the dressing for this vegan pasta salad.
+Try it as the dressing for this pasta salad with banana blossom or this vegan pesto pasta salad.

 Drizzle over roasted vegetables for added flavor.